dave-shawley/sample-application/docs/contributing.rst

 **./setup.py flake8**
    Run the `flake8`_ style checker.

+**./setup.py httprun**
+   Run the application locally.
+This uses the `sprockets http setuptools command`_ to run the application as a tornado process.

 If any of the preceding commands fail, then you will have to fix them **before** you issue a pull request.
 If these fail on a fresh clone of master, then please create a github issue immediately so we can fix it.